sergio8215/Trains-Exercise/README.md

     example: AB5.
 Each route is separated by , Example: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7
     All the routes should be written in the same line of a .txt file.
-After selecting the option 3 you'll be ask for the absolute route of the file, example: C:\user\pepito\input.txt"
+After selecting the option 3 you'll be ask for the absolute route of the file, example: C:\user\pepito\input.txt

 #### Option 4.
 Calculate distance along route
-    Computes distance along a route, the format of the input is Town-Town-Town-Town, as many towns as you want, example.
-A-B-C-D-E
+    Computes distance along a route, the format of the input is Town-Town-Town-Town, as many towns as you want, example: A-B-C-D-E

 #### Option 5.
 Number of different routes between two towns
-    Computes the number of different routes between two towns, the format of the input is TownTown, example.
-AB
+    Computes the number of different routes between two towns, the format of the input is TownTown, example: AB

 #### Option 6.
 Shortest route between two towns
-    Computes the shortest route between two towns, the format of the input is TownTown, example.
-AB
+    Computes the shortest route between two towns, the format of the input is TownTown, example: AB

 #### Option 7.
 Exist of the program
     This option finishes the execution of the program.